douglasjunior/react-native-keyboard-manager/README.md

 }
 ```

-If you want to use Next/Previous buttons inside a `Modal`, you need to wrap the fields in a `PreviousNextView`.
+And if you want to use Next/Previous buttons inside a `Modal`, you need to wrap the fields in a `PreviousNextView`.

 ```jsx
 class App extends Component {